 Scientists or physician-scientists who hold any of the following degrees are eligible: Ph.D., M.D., M.D./Ph.D., D.Sc., Sc.D., D.V.M., D.O., or equivalent.
 Applicants must have completed the clinical portion of the training program, if applicable to their field, by the time of award activation.
-Applicants that anticipate earning a terminal degree (Ph.D., M.D., M.D./Ph.D., D.Sc., Sc.D., D.V.M., D.O., or equivalent) by the end of the 2014 calendar year are eligible to participate in this opportunity.
+Applicants that anticipate earning a terminal degree (Ph.D., M.D., M.D./Ph.D., D.Sc., Sc.D., D.V.M., D.O., or equivalent) by the end of the 2015 calendar year are eligible to participate in this opportunity.

-Research proposals will be accepted from all categories of organizations, public and private, and from for-profit and non-profit entities, such as universities, colleges, hospitals, laboratories, units of state and local governments and eligible agencies of the federal government.
+Research proposals will be accepted from all categories of organizations, public and private, as well as from for-profit and non-profit entities, such as universities, colleges, hospitals, laboratories, companies, units of state, and local governments and eligible agencies of the federal government.
 In most cases, only approved applications from U.S. institutions will be selected for funding.
 First Award Fellowship Program applicants may collaborate with universities, federal government laboratories, the private sector, and state and local government laboratories.
 In all such arrangements, the applying entity is expected to be responsible for administering the project according to the management approach presented in the proposal.

 The applying entity must have in place a documented base of ongoing, high-quality research in science and technology or in those areas of science and engineering clearly relevant to the specific programmatic objectives and research emphases indicated in this Request for Applications.
 Present or prior support by NASA or NSBRI of research or training in any institution or for any investigator is neither a pre-requisite to submission of an application nor a factor in the selection process.
 Non-NSBRI researchers are encouraged to apply as Mentors.
+B. Additional Guidelines Applicable to Foreign Applicants obtained through their sponsoring institutions that permit postdoctoral training for the project's duration.
+Please note that restrictions at NASA installations may impede full participation in some learning experiences by persons who have certain visa classifications.
+All proposals must be in English and comply with all other submission requirements stated in the NSBRI-RFA.

-B. Additional Guidelines Applicable to Foreign Applicants
+B. Additional Guidennes Applicable to Foreign Applicants